What is Uranium?

 Uranium has the highest atomic weight of primordially occurring elements.
 Its density is about 70% higher than lead and slightly lower than gold or tungsten, making it a metal used for jewelry and fuel cores to produce nuclear energy.

-It occurs naturally at low concentrations in soil, rock, and water but can also be extracted from uranium-bearing minerals such as uraninite commercially if more needs are needed.
+It occurs naturally at low concentrations in soil, rock, and water but can also be extracted from uranium-bearing minerals.

 Uranium decays slowly by emitting an alpha particle that requires extremely sensitive equipment like Geiger counters to detect them because they emit so little detectable radiation compared with other radioactive materials like strontium 90 (Sr90).

-Uranium is radioactive and has a half-life of 4.47 billion years, which means Uranium can be used to date the Earth’s age with accuracy that ranges from just tens of millions up to billions of years old.
+Uranium is radioactive and has a half-life of 4.47 billion years, which means Uranium can be used to date the Earth’s age with accuracy.

-However, Uranium needs enrichment before its ready for use in nuclear power plants or weapons because there are only tiny amounts found naturally on our planet; enough enriched Uranium will last about 100 times longer than other fuel sources!
+Uranium needs enrichment before its ready for use in nuclear power plants or weapons because there are only tiny amounts found naturally on our planet.
+When used in power plants, enriched Uranium will last about 100 times longer than other fuel sources!

 Uranium (U 238) is fissionable by fast neutrons, and it can transmute to plutonium-239 in a nuclear reactor.